filipvvv/filip/content/contact.md

     weight: 255
 ---

-The links below will direct you to my GitHub, Telegram, and Email accounts.
-The best way to contact me is via Email.
+The links below will direct you to my GitHub, Telegram, and Email.
 You can also find me in the [Juicebox Discord server](https://discord.gg/juicebox); my handle is `filipv#0001`.

 {{< social >}}